bilalftaieh/Project-Giggle-Gazette-API/README.md

 ---

 ## Security
-Project Giggle Gazette will use JWT tokens for authentication in future updates.
-Users will need to log in to receive a JWT token, which must be included in the `Authorization` header as `Bearer <token>` for subsequent requests to protected endpoints.
+Project Giggle Gazette uses JWT tokens for authentication.
+Users must log in to receive a JWT token, which must be included in the `Authorization` header as `Bearer <token>` for subsequent requests to protected endpoints.
+All endpoints, except for the authentication endpoints, are protected and require a valid JWT token.

 ---